diegomartin17/diegomartin17/README.md

 <hr/>
 <h3>👀 About Me :</h3>
 <li>
-👨‍💼 I'm currently working in the research group BISITE (University of Salamanca) as a Data Scientist and AI Researcher.
+👨‍💼 I'm currently working in the AIR Institute research group (University of Salamanca) as a Data Scientist and AI Researcher.
 </li>
 <li>
 📖 I obtained a bachelor's degree in mathematics from the University of Salamanca, followed by a master's degree in Mathematical Modeling.
 At the moment, I'm fully immersed in my PhD studies in Computer Engineering at the same institution.</li>